Reviews You Can Rely On

 Our Analysis and Test Results

 We couldn't help but notice Shark's “Detect Pro” name, which pits it directly against Dyson's V15 Detect and the company's well-known debris detection technology that adapts suction power based on floor type and the volume of debris underneath it.
-Both vacuums count particles and make adjustments as they suck, but there's a big difference in how we saw and detected debris on hardwood — read further to learn more about the differences.
+Both vacuums count particles and make adjustments as they suck, but there's a big difference in how we see and detect debris on hardwood — read further to learn more about the differences.

 Our in-depth carpet vacuuming tests include common debris as well as our very tough pet hair test shown here.